Basis set generation and optimization in the NISQ era with Quiqbox.jl: Quiqbox performance

-To demonstrate the performance of Quiqbox (version 0.5.2 running on Julia 1.8.2), we compare it in three scenarios with existing packages that have limited similar features.
-The tests were run on a cluster node equipped with an Intel Xeon E7-8891 v4 CPU.
+To demonstrate the performance of Quiqbox (version 0.5.7 on Julia 1.8.5), we compared it in three scenarios with existing packages that share similar features to a limited extent.
+The tests were run on a cluster node equipped with an AMD EPYC 7532 CPU.